Global-Witness/eu-gas-detector/README.md

 Once the meeting information has been extracted, it's compared to a static list of relevant hosts and guests given in `data/entities.csv`.
 Hosts are keyed by name and guests by their Transparency Register ID.
 It also adds the relevant public body ID from AskTheEU.org to the data, using the `data/public-bodies.csv` lookup table—this allows FOI requests to be sent to the correct departments.

-When the script finds a meeting with a relevant company it checks the bot's Twitter timeline to see if it has already been tweeted.\* If it's a new meeting the script sends a confirmation email to the addresses given in the `RECIPIENT_EMAILS` environment variable, including a link to trigger the `actor.py` function.
+When the script finds a meeting with a relevant company it hashes it to generate a unique ID and puts it in a DynamoDB table.
+If the meeting isn't already in the database and a corresponding tweet doesn't exist on the Twitter timeline, the script sends a confirmation email to the addresses given in the `RECIPIENT_EMAILS` environment variable, including a link to trigger the `actor.py` function.
 When the link is clicked, `actor.py` uses the Twitter API to send a tweet; it also logs in to AskTheEU.org and creates a draft FOI request for the meeting minutes, which can be checked over and sent manually by a Global Witness campaigner.

-\* Using the Twitter timeline itself to store the bot's 'state' is a trade-off–it removes the need for a database storing details of past meetings but makes it difficult to change the template text for tweets once the bot is up and running, as an exact string comparison is used to check whether a meeting has already been posted.